garvit3835/how-to-guides/mergequeue/concepts/optimizing-ci-execution.md

 ### Buildkite

 Buildkit supports ignoring specific branch prefixes.
 You can add `!mq-tmp-*` to the configuration to exclude those branches.
-See [Branch configuration](https://buildkite.com/docs/pipelines/branch-configuration) for details.
+See [<mark style="color:blue;">Branch configuration</mark>](https://buildkite.com/docs/pipelines/branch-configuration) for details.

 ### Others